 I am a client outside the EU; will I be affected?

 The GDPR’s territorial scope of application is wider and may apply to organisations that are not based in the EU but offer goods or services to individuals in the EU and/or monitor the behaviour of individuals in the EU.
-Bank of America Merrill Lynch is reviewing all of its processing activities involving individuals in the EU to determine if the broader territorial scope applies.
+Bank of America Merrill Lynch is reviewing all of its data processing activities involving individuals in the EU to determine if the broader territorial scope applies.
 If applicable, the Bank will take the necessary actions, which may include updating Terms and Conditions of business, to reflect the changes required by the GDPR.

 Can I see your data privacy policies?